 Rhodochiton Plant Care

-These plants will grow best when exposed to full sunlight, so you'll want to choose a sunny section of the garden for your rhodochiton plants.
-However, providing some filtered shade, particularly during hot summer afternoons, can prevent leaf burn.
+Rhodochitons grow best when exposed to full sunlight.
+However, providing some dappled shade, particularly during hot summer afternoons, can help prevent leaf burn.

-When first planting the rhodochiton, be sure to water the seeds at least two or three times each week, at least until the overnight temperatures hover consistently above 32 degrees Fahrenheit.
-After that, you'll have to water your rhodochiton regularly to keep the soil moist and allow the roots to establish properly.
+When first planting a rhodochiton, be sure to water the seeds at least two or three times weekly until overnight temperatures hover consistently above 32˚F. After that, you should water your rhodochiton regularly to keep the soil moist and allow the roots to establish properly.

-Though they can grow in average soil conditions, the rhodochiton will have the best results when planted in humus-rich, moist soil.
-The soil should also be loamy and fertile, as well as fast draining.
+Rhodochitons grow well in average soil conditions but bear the best results when planted in humus-rich, moist soil.
+The ideal soil is loamy and fertile, as well as fast-draining.